MEMBER SIGN IN

 Adams and Hancock evaded capture and much of the arms had been scattered to surrounding towns long before the army arrived.
 As reports of the events spread throughout the colonies, supplies and reinforcements, including George Washington, began arriving to relieve Boston.
 A year later, the British army would leave on March 17; the event is commemorated in Suffolk County as Evacuation Day.

 Patriots Day is also known as "Marathon Monday" because the Boston Marathon, the world's oldest annual marathon, has traditionally been run on that day.
-The 127th marathon starts off at 10 a.m. with more than 30,000 entries.
+The 128th marathon starts off at 10 a.m. in Hopkinton (where it's started the past 100 years) with more than 30,000 entries.

-The Red Sox host the Los Angeles Angels at 11:10 a.m. at Fenway.
+The Red Sox host the Cleveland Guardians at 11:10 a.m. at Fenway.

 Closed: